Sleep Apnea and Snoring Treatment at Manoa Dental in Honolulu, Hawaii

 Differentiating between Sleep Apnea and Snoring

-It is important to note that while sleep apnea patients may exhibit heavy snoring, not all snoring is caused by sleep apnea.
-In general, snoring is caused by the relaxation of the tissues at the back of the throat during sleep.
+It is important to note that snoring is an early form of sleep apnea.
+It is caused by a narrowed airway and the relaxation of the tissues at the back of the throat during sleep.
 Relaxation causes these tissues to partially block airflow, causing the vibrations and snoring sounds.

-In the most common form of sleep apnea, obstructive sleep apnea (OSA), is characterized by the complete collapse of tissues at the back of the throat during sleep, thus completely obstructing airflow.
+In obstructive sleep apnea (OSA), it is characterized by a narrowed airway and the complete blockage due to the collapse of tissues at the back of the throat during sleep, thus completely obstructing airflow.
 Attempts to compensate for the closure lead to the signature deep snoring as well as the choking or gasping as sufferers try to inhale.

 Risk Factors of Sleep Apnea